mmcginnis9272/CYDERES-CS-Skills-Challenge/README.md

 mso-layout-grid-align:none;text-autospace:none'><span style='font-size:18.0pt;
 font-family:Helvetica;mso-bidi-font-family:Helvetica;mso-font-kerning:.5pt'>Then
-I used the <b>mutate</b> filter to split the <span class=SpellE>source_ip</span>, description, hostname and security fields at the ‘<span class=GramE>=‘ character</span>, and assigned the field back to the right side ([1] array) of each.
+I used the <b>mutate</b> filter to split the <span class=SpellE>source_ip</span>, description, hostname, and security fields at the ‘<span class=GramE>=‘ character</span>, and assigned the field back to the right side ([1] array) of each.
 Then I used the <span class=SpellE><b>gsub</b></span> filter to remove those dreaded backslashes before the quotes in each field.<o:p></o:p></span></p>